-Hon.
-Margaret Nakashuk (interpretation): Thank you, Mr. Speaker.
+(interpretation): Thank you, Mr. Speaker.
 I also thank you for the question.
-The plans were developed under the Nunavut 3000 housing plan, and the allocation process for the communities is still under review, and staff from my other portfolio of Family Services are also planning towards employment options and how this matter will be completed.
+The plans were developed under the Nunavut 3000 housing plan and the allocation process for the communities is still under review.
+Staff from my other portfolio of Family Services is also planning towards employment options and how this matter will be completed.
 I still cannot make an announcement yet.
 Thank you, Mr. Speaker.
 Speaker: Your first supplementary, Mr. Savikataaq.

 Mr. Savikataaq (interpretation): Thank you, Mr. Speaker.
-This coming summer, Arviat is expecting 20 NHC (interpretation ends) public housing units (interpretation) that will be constructed, so 20 units, with another 20 (interpretation ends) affordable housing units (interpretation) also scheduled, so altogether there are 40 units identified for this summer.
+This coming summer, Arviat is expecting 20 NHC (interpretation ends) public housing units (interpretation) that will be constructed, so 20 units, with another 20 (interpretation ends) affordable housing units (interpretation) also scheduled, so all together there are 40 units identified for this summer.